What To Do & See in Kentucky

-The Kentucky Artisan Center, Berea, and Kentucky Museum of Art and Craft, Louisville, showcase works by some of Kentucky’s top artisans.
+The Kentucky Artisan Center in Berea and Kentucky Museum of Art and Craft in Louisville showcase works by some of Kentucky’s top artisans.

-The National Quilt Museum, Paducah, and Owensboro’s Museum of Fine Art are two of our top art museums, but smaller museums can also be found throughout the state.
+The National Quilt Museum in Paducah and Owensboro’s Museum of Fine Art are two of Kentucky's top art museums, but smaller museums can also be found throughout the state.

 Renfro Valley Entertainment Center presents live music shows, including country music superstars, from April-December.
 Woodsongs Old-Time Radio Hour tapes before a live audience in Lexington and many towns feature musical jam sessions on a regular basis.

-With our accessible location, diverse landscapes, rolling streams, large lakes and many national and state parks, Kentucky offers abundant opportunities for the outdoor adventure of your choice.
+With an accessible location, diverse landscapes, rolling streams, large lakes and many National and State Parks, Kentucky offers abundant opportunities for the outdoor adventure of your choice.

 Kentucky Trail Towns, located along or near major trail systems, are a great place to begin your adventure.